NetDimensions/netdimensions-api-dotnet-client/Excellence/README.md

 		if (c.sequence != null) {
 			foreach (sequence s in c.sequence) {
 				foreach (item i in s.item) {
-					// This could be an unenrolled program if (i.sequence != null) {
+					// This could be an unenrolled programme if (i.sequence != null) {
 						foreach (sequence s2 in i.sequence) {
 							foreach (item i2 in s2.item) {